 Kumquats can be eaten whole and fresh from the tree.
 Though like many citruses, the seeds should be avoided if possible.
 They are not harmful if you do ingest them but if you manage to chew them, they can be bitter tasting.
 The seed from my Nagami kumquat fruit is usually small enough that I don’t worry about removing seeds.

 There are also many other ways to cook and eat a kumquat, including eating them fresh.
-They can be pickled to use in salads, sweet pickled for a dessert served with ice cream, candied, made into a jam (this kumquat jam is amazing ) or marmalade, chutney to accompany roast meat as well as baking and drinks.
+They can be pickled to use in salads, sweet pickled for a dessert served with ice cream, candied, made into a jam (our kumquat jam here is amazing ) or marmalade, chutney to accompany roast meat as well as baking and drinks.

 Can You Grow A Kumquat Tree From Seed

-Yes you can grow a kumquat tree from seed, however, the fruit will not be reliable.
+Yes, you can grow a kumquat tree from seed, however, the fruit will not be reliable.

 Kumquat trees purchased from nurseries and garden centers have been grafted onto root-stock which is bred to be disease-resistant.
 Producing a kumquat tree ready for sale in nurseries and garden centers can take 3 years.